cnnrbrn/noroff-programming-foundations-content/module-2/lesson-3.md

 // }
 ```

-Now let's get the `imageUrl` property of the item using dot `.` notation:
+Now let's get the `imageUrl` property value of the item using dot `.` notation:

 ```js
 for(var i = 0; i < posts.length; i++) {